Location: Xcape Funtasy, Bugis Village, Singapore

 - At least one player with good eyesight

-Called Inverso do Universo (Inverse of the Universe) in Portuguese, the Upside Down Room has a simple but effective premise – in this escape room, everything is upside down!
+Inverse of the Universe (Inverso do Universo in Portuguese), has a simple but effective premise – in this escape room, everything is upside down!
 Players have 60 minutes to break through nine planetary gates to restore everything to normal and turn the world back to the right way up.

 Looking at puzzles from a different angle is absolutely necessary and literal in this place!

-Continue reading “Puzzle Room Brazil: Upside Down Room [Review]”
+Continue reading “Puzzle Room Brazil: Inverse of the Universe [Review]”